oruscam/lspiv-guidelines/Guidelines_EN.md

 **Surface Tracers:** Among the three elements required for LSPIV implementation, tracers are critical.
 In the context of LSPIV, a tracer refers to any visible element that moves with the free surface of the water, which can be natural or artificial.

-1.  <u>Natural tracers:</u> These are patterns naturally present on the free surface of the flow.
+1.  *Natural tracers:* These are patterns naturally present on the free surface of the flow.
 These can include foam, debris carried by the flow, ice, or even ripples generated by the flow's own turbulence ([Figure 7](#fig7)).

 <a id="fig7"></a>